kontent-ai/gatsby-packages/docs/UPGRADE.md

 #### URL slug resolution

 Is is possible to use [Gatsby schema customization](https://www.gatsbyjs.org/docs/schema-customization/).
-Following [URL resolution example](../site/README.md#URL-resolution) could be used right in you project to extend all url slug element with resolved URL.
+Following [URL slug resolution example](../site/README.md#URL-slug-resolution) could be used right in you project to extend all url slug element with resolved URL.

 #### Rich text resolution